Hawaii’s Hau Trees

 Looking up at a hau tree.
 (Photo use by creative commons with credit to Jenny Levine.)

-As I was writing about our experience kayaking Kauai’s Wailua River, I mentioned how amazed I was at thickets of hau trees at the rivers edge.
+As I was writing about our experience kayaking Kauai’s Wailua River, I mentioned how amazed I was at thickets of hau trees at the river’s edge.
 In case you aren’t familiar with these fascinating trees, I thought I’d introduce them to you.

-Hau trees are native to Hawaii They’re part of the hibiscus family, but they grow much larger than a standard hibiscus plant – reaching up to thirty feet.
-See this link for more facts about hau trees.
 The hau trees that we saw along the Wailua had yellow blooms.
 If you look closely at the photo below, you might see a few dots of yellow blooms.

 Kayaking the Wailua River